 Blood and urine samples will be obtained as outlined in Table 1 for clinical laboratory evaluations.
 A central laboratory vendor will be utilized for this study and a laboratory manual will be provided to each site.
-If possible, patients should be fasting for a minimum of 8 hours prior to all blood draws.
-However, if a patient is not fasting at a given visit, the blood draw should still be performed, and the non-fasting status should be documented.
+If possible, subjects should be fasting for a minimum of 8 hours prior to all blood draws.
+However, if a subject is not fasting at a given visit, the blood draw should still be performed, and the non-fasting status should be documented.

-Hematology: Hemoglobin, hematocrit, red blood cell count, white blood cell count (WBC) with differential, and platelets
+Hematology: Hemoglobin, hematocrit, red blood cell count, white blood cell count (WBC) with differential, and platelets.

-Blood chemistry/electrolyte: Sodium, potassium, chloride, bicarbonate, calcium; glucose, BUN (urea), serum creatinine, uric acid, ALT, AST, alkaline phosphatase, LDH, total protein, albumin, total bilirubin, direct bilirubin, indirect bilirubin, CPK (with local lab fractionation, if central lab CK result is > 1.5 x ULN);
+Blood chemistry/electrolyte: Sodium, potassium, chloride, bicarbonate, calcium; glucose, BUN (urea), serum creatinine, uric acid, ALT, AST, alkaline phosphatase, LDH, total protein, albumin, total bilirubin, direct bilirubin, indirect bilirubin, CK.
+End of Treatment Visit - elevations in CK (>1.5xULN) may have further CK fractionation tests performed through the central lab.